ShalevChen/Full-Stack-Developer---Assignment/Part 3 : Zero-Trust Score Widget/README.md

      ```

 5. **Add the Widget Component**:
-   - Inside the `src/components` directory, create a new file named `ZeroTrustWidget.vue` and paste the component code provided above.
+   - Inside the `src/components` directory, create a new file named `ZeroTrustWidget.vue` and paste the component code provided.

 6. **Integrate the Widget**:
    - Open `src/App.vue` and include the `ZeroTrustWidget` component: